coreyjpieper/netsci-capstone/index.md

 Two subjects, Linguistics and Sociology, launched to the top of the eigenvector centralities despite their low degree, so we get the sense that the disciplines they are connected with are very well-connected.
 On the otherhand, History really dropped down in eigenvector centrality.

 **PageRank** -
 Another centrality measure we can investigate are the PageRank centralities of nodes.
 The vertices with the highest PageRank centralities are Environmental Studies (0.068); American Studies (0.065); and Women's, Gender, and Sexuality Studies (0.061) The PageRank centrality measures can be interpreted as follows.
 Suppose we start with a random department on the class schedule page.
 With a probability of 0.85 we pick one of the mentioned cross-listed sections within that department and follow it to a new department, and with a probability of 0.15 we pick a department at random.
 Then the PageRank centralities are the long-run probabilites that we end up on a given subject.
-If we return back to the picture of the network, it's clear why Environmental Studies jumped to the top.
+If we return back to the picture of the network, we can see why Environmental Studies jumped to the top.
 The disciplines Environmental Studies is connected with have low degreees, such as Psychology, Geology, Biology, and Physics.
 Therefore, from these vertices we have few choices as to where we go next, so with high probability we end up at Environmental Studies.
-We can see that the PageRank for WGSS suffered for the opposite reason: because WGSS has a high eigenvector centrality and is connected to many high-degree vertices, few links led back to it.
+We can see that the PageRank for WGSS suffered for the opposite reason: because WGSS has a high eigenvector centrality and is connected to many high-degree vertices, few links lead back to it.

 ![pagerank vs degree centrality](assets/cross-listed%20pagerank%20vs%20degree.png)